onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>X</tt> (differentiable) : T1</dt>
-<dd>Input tensor of rank r+2 that has shape (N, C, D1, D2, ..., Dr), where N is the batch size, C is the number of channels, D1, D2, ..., Dr are the spatial dimensions.</dd>
+<dd>4-D tensor of shape (N, C, H, W), where N is the batch size, C is the numbers of channels, H and W are the height and width of the input data.</dd>
 <dt><tt>grid</tt> (non-differentiable) : T2</dt>
-<dd>Input offset of shape (N, D1_out, D2_out, ..., Dr_out, r), where D1_out, D2_out, ..., Dr_out are the spatial dimensions of the grid and output, and r is the number of spatial dimensions.
-Grid specifies the sampling locations normalized by the input spatial dimensions.
+<dd>Input offset, 4-D tensor of shape (N, H_out, W_out, 2), where H_out and W_out are the height and width of grid and output, Grid specifies the sampling pixel locations normalized by the input spatial dimensions.
 Therefore, it should have most values in the range of [-1, 1].
-If the grid has values outside the range of [-1, 1], the corresponding outputs will be handled as defined by padding_mode.
-Following computer vision convention, the coordinates in the length-r location vector are listed from the innermost tensor dimension to the outermost, the opposite of regular tensor indexing.</dd>
+If grid has values outside the range of [-1, 1], the corresponding outputs will be handled as defined by padding_mode.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>Y</tt> (differentiable) : T1</dt>
-<dd>Output tensor of rank r+2 that has shape (N, C, D1_out, D2_out, ..., Dr_out) of the sampled values.
+<dd>4-D tensor of shape (N, C, H_out, W_out) of sampled values.
 For integer input types, intermediate values are computed as floating point and cast to integer at the end.</dd>
 </dl>

 #### Type Constraints